 Research interests

-Since late 2015, I have been a researcher in bioinformatics and computational biology in the Molecular Assemblies and Genome Integrity team which belongs to the Structural Biology and Radiobiology laboratory at CEA, France.
-Our team also belongs to the Institute for Integrative Biology of the Cell.
+Since late 2015, I have been a researcher in bioinformatics and computational biology in the Molecular Assemblies and Genome Integrity team which belongs to the Institute for Integrative Biology of the Cell (I2BC).

 Current research

-My current research focuses on the structural prediction of macromolecular interactions by integrating heterogeneous sources of information such as evolution, while keeping a keen interest in statistical modeling and functional genomics.
+My current research focuses on the structural prediction of macromolecular interactions by integrating heterogeneous sources of information such as evolution.

-Our team recently developed an updated version of the InterEvDock3 server for protein-protein docking using evolutionary information.
+A few years back, our team developed an updated version of the InterEvDock3 server for protein-protein docking using evolutionary information.
+This server update was published in Nucleic Acids Research (Quignot et al. 2021).

 Our team also participates in CAPRI (the Critical Assessment of PRedicted Interactions), a community-wide initiative for testing computational algorithms in blind predictions of experimentally determined 3D structures of macromolecular complexes.